clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-Clearhaus support two type of subscription billing:
+Clearhaus currently support only one type of subscription billing:

 * Recurring: Transactions processed at predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.
-* UCOF (Unscheduled Credential on File): Transactions that does not occur on predetermined, regular intervals; e.g. a car sharing subscription billed weekly but only for weeks when the service is used.

 There may be an agreed end of the series.

 ### Repeatedly reserve money

-A first-in-series payment is made by making an authorization and marking it as a `recurring` or `unscheduled` series.
-For instance, a first-in-series recurring payment could be made this way:
+A first-in-series recurring payment is made by making an authorization and marking it as a `recurring` series.
+As an example, a first-in-series recurring payment could be made this way:

 ````shell